croeder/clojure_dmap/README.md

 A Clojure port of Will Fitzgerald's small, lisp  dmap project. https://github.com/willf/lisp_dmap

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.

+## WARNING ##
+This is meant as hobby or demonstartion code.
+Don't adapt it to a web app.
+I use slurp and eval, which would be exposing security issues.

 ##Introduction
 A Direct Memory Access Parser (DMAP)  is a semantic parser, meaning